 If you have an immediate concern about a child or vulnerable adult, please follow this advice.
 If you're concerned about something that you've seen on the internet, or behaviour that your child has experienced whilst online - report the abuse to CEOP.

 An essential part of the process of developing and maintaining an 'e-safety culture' is to ensure that your organisation has a named e-safety lead.
-The key point to remember is that e-safety is not about ICT; this is a role that needs to have the authority to call upon others in your organisation to safeguard children, young people and adults at risk.
+The key point to remember is that e-safety is not about ICT; this is a role that needs to have the authority to call upon others in your organisation to safeguard children, young people and adults at risk of online abuse and harm.

 e-Safety Lead training